ekilmer/binaryninja-api/docs/guide/sharedcache.md

 ## Obtaining a Shared Cache

 The `dyld_shared_cache` is one or more files that contain all the shared libraries used by modern Apple operating systems (like macOS, iOS, and tvOS).
-These can be obtained directly from Apple, or with the help of a tool such as `blacktop/ipsw`.
+These can be obtained directly from Apple, or with the help of a tool such as [`blacktop/ipsw`](#using-blacktopipsw).

-### With `blacktop/ipsw`
+### Using `blacktop/ipsw`

-Our recommended way to retrieve a `dyld_shared_cache` is using blacktop's wonderful [`ipsw` tool](https://github.com/blacktop/ipsw).
+Our recommended way to retrieve a `dyld_shared_cache` is using blacktop's [`ipsw` tool](https://github.com/blacktop/ipsw).

 1. [Install blacktop/ipsw](https://github.com/blacktop/ipsw?tab=readme-ov-file#install)
 2. Run `ipsw download ipsw --version [target iOS version] --device [target device model (e.g. iPhone10,3)]`
 3. Run `ipsw extract --dyld [filename]`

-### From Local macOS Install
+### Local macOS Install

 The local shared cache on macOS is located at `/System/Volumes/Preboot/Cryptexes/OS/System/Library/dyld/`.

 ## Opening a Shared Cache

 Binary Ninja currently only supports `dyld_shared_cache` files that have been extracted into a flat directory, so you will need to extract the IPSW (if there is one) first.
-After extraction, we are expecting a file structure similar to the following:
+After extraction, we expect files similar to the following:

-- `your_directory`
+  - `your_project_folder`
     - `dyld_shared_cache_arm64` (**Primary**)
     - `dyld_shared_cache_arm64.01` (Secondary, optional)
     - `dyld_shared_cache_arm64.02` (Secondary, optional)
     - `dyld_shared_cache_arm64.symbols` (Symbols, optional)

-To access the entire shared cache, open the **Primary** file in Binary Ninja.
+To load the shared cache, open the **Primary** file in Binary Ninja.
 In the example above this would be `dyld_shared_cache_arm64`.

+???+ Danger "Warning"
     Opening any other file (e.g. `dyld_shared_cache_arm64.01`) will result in a partial shared cache, with only the information present in the file you opened.

 ### Project Support